 Women in Leadership

-Offered in alternating years, this Institute serves to promote personal and professional growth for current and aspiring female school leaders.
+This institute serves to promote personal and professional growth for current and aspiring female school leaders.
 The program will be reflective, collaborative, and connective, leveraging the strengths of each member of the cohort.
 With facilitation by veteran school leaders, consultants, and other women in leadership, we will navigate topics that challenge women on a path to leadership roles in schools.
 The program seeks to empower women at all stages of their professional journey.
 This five-part series will include: